elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - Banks only make net transfers to each other (e.g. National Bank $100 cheque from RBC + RBC $80 cheque from National Bank = $20 to NB)
 - **Clearing/Settlement balances** are held at the Bank of Canada
-- Reserves are not requried to be held at the Bank of Canada, but 13 large banks and credit unions (direct clearers) do so.
+- Reserves are not required to be held at the Bank of Canada, but 13 large banks and credit unions (direct clearers) do so.
 - Large Value Transfer System (LVTS)
   - Financial Institutions that can clear cheques but don't partake in LVTS have accounts with the larger banks
 - Banks with larger balances than needed can lend to another bank charging an **overnight rate**